tragetraje/Practical-JavaScript/notes.md

   In version 6 we are going to work solely on one feature which consists of two parts:
   1. How to toggle all the tasks to false when all of them are true or otherwise make them all true:

-  Start with case 1, but we how can we get totalTodos (that's this.todos.length) and completedTodos?
+  Start with case 1, but how can we get totalTodos (that's this.todos.length) and completedTodos?
   ```javascript
   toggleAll: function() {
         var totalTodos = this.todos.length;